 APPLICATIONS NOW OPEN FOR 2022 - CLOSES 15TH APRIL

 Riparian margins to plant?
 Project Mohua are excited to have received funding from the Cobb Mitigation Fund and Fonterra's Sustainable Catchment Fund to revive the Stream Care initiative that has been run in the Bay under various models since 2005.
 Stream Care's goal is to help towards creating healthy streams and eco-corridors throughout Golden Bay by providing landowners with access to subsidised native riparian plants.
 If you have riparian areas with a suitable fenced set-back and are keen to order 1000+ plants (smaller orders will be considered on a case by case basis) we would love to hear from you.
 Landowners will be responsible for fencing, site preparation, planting and maintenance.
 Support will be provided through provision of best-practice guidelines and an initial site visit.
-Applications to be submitted by Friday 21st May 2021 so plants can be grown and available for planting in 2022.
-Please contact Anna Reynolds, Project Mohua Coordinator at email@example.com for further information and an application form.
+Please contact the Project Mohua Coordinator at email@example.com for further information and an application form.

 Project Mohua have created a draft Strategy to guide our direction, decision making and goals over the next five years.
 It's an exciting time for conservation in the region, and we look forward to discussing the actions we should support, and the initiatives we can help bring to life in conjunction with our communities and volunteers.

 Our strategy aims to achieve three overall goals: